 - DR. STEPHANIE POWER

 Breast augmentation is a way to boost your confidence through enhancing your breast size and shape.
-It involves the placement of implants inside the breasts through surgical incisions.
+It involves the placement of implants inside the breasts through a surgical procedure.
 Many women consider breast augmentation as a way to enhance their natural breasts while others opt for breast augmentation as a way to restore their breasts after pregnancy or weight loss.
-Some women even opt for breast augmentation if their breasts are asymmetrical.
+Some women opt for a breast augmentation procedure if their breasts are asymmetrical.
 There are a few different factors that will determine your breast augmentation results, and you’ll discuss these with Dr. Power during your consultation.

 The two types of implants are saline and silicone.
-Saline implants can come with benefits like a lower cost and smaller placement incision.
-If a saline implant ruptures, you will notice loss of volume and the salt water is resorbed by your body.
+Saline breast implants can come with benefits like a slightly lower cost and smaller placement incision.
+If a saline implant ruptures, you will notice a distinct loss of volume and the salt water will be safely resorbed by your body.
 Rippling is more common though with saline implants, particularly in thin patients.
-On the other hand, silicone implants can come with benefits like a more natural feel but require some monitoring for silent ruptures.
-Form stable implants are a type of silicone implant that are filled with a material similar to a gummy bear.
+On the other hand, silicone breast implants can come with benefits like a more natural feel but require some monitoring for silent ruptures.
+Form stable silicone gel implants are a type of silicone implant that are filled with a material similar to a gummy bear.
 These are one of the newest options for implant technology.
-This means the silicone filling won’t leak or migrate in the event of a rupture and can feel extremely similar to natural breast tissue.
+This means the silicone filling won’t leak or migrate in the event of silicone breast implant rupture and can feel extremely similar to natural breast tissue.

-Implants are sized differently than bra cup sizes, so an important part of your consultation will be trying on sizers to determine the best size for your goals.
+Implants are sized differently than bra cup sizes, using volume instead of shape, so an important part of your consultation will be trying on sizers to determine the best size for your goals.
 Some measurements that will determine your best implant size include your breast base diameter since a smaller chest can mean that certain implants will look more prominent.
-Whether you’re hoping for a more natural look or an augmented one, finding the right implant size for your goals is an important step.
+Whether you’re hoping for a more natural, subtle look or a more dramatic increase in breast volume, finding the right implant size for your goals is an important step.

-Breast implants have been made in both round and anatomical or teardrop shapes.
-Many women decide to get breast implants to increase fullness of the upper breast.
-Round implants remain the most popular shape of implant.
-Teardrop implants were created to mimic the natural shape of the breast with greater fullness in the lower pole.
-The challenge with teardrop implants though is risk that the implant may rotate or shift.
+Breast implants have been made in both round and anatomical, or teardrop, shapes.
+Many women decide to undergo breast augmentation specifically to increase the fullness of the upper breast.
+Round implants remain the most popular shape of implant for this goal.
+Teardrop implants, on the other hand, were created to mimic the natural shape of the breast with greater fullness in the lower pole.
+The challenge with teardrop implants though is a risk that the implant may rotate or shift.
 They were only available with a textured surface to lower risk of the implant rotating in the body.
-There have been safety concerns about textured implants and teardrop implants are not currently an option.
-Implant size and placement also affect shape, so the best choice for you will depend on your presentation and goals.
+Plastic surgeons have raised safety concerns about textured implants and therefore teardrop implants are not currently an option.
+Implant size and placement also affect the final appearance, so the best choice for you will depend on your presentation and goals.

 There are two main incision options for your procedure.
 The two most common ones are inframammary (below the breast crease) and periareolar (around the nipple).
-Each option will leave scarring, The inframammary scars are hidden within the breast fold as the implants settle into position.
+Each option will leave scarring.
+The inframammary scars are hidden within the breast fold as the implants settle into position.
 Periareolar scars are concealed along the lower border of the areola.
-Each option also comes with some benefits, and the right option for you might depend on factors like your chosen implant and placement preference.
+Each option also comes with benefits over the other, and the right option for different breast augmentation patients might depend on factors like their chosen implant and placement preference.
 In some cases, implants can be placed through a transaxillary (through the armpit) or umbilical (belly button) incision.

 Breast augmentation is performed under general anesthesia.
-Firstly, your chosen incision is made, and a pocket is created in the breast tissue.
+First, the chosen incision is made, and a pocket is created in the breast tissue.
 Then, the implant is carefully placed either on top of the chest muscle or underneath it.
-If you opt for saline implants, these can be placed through a smaller incision and then filled with saline solution.
+If you opt for saline implants, these can be placed through a smaller incision and then filled with saline solution after they’ve been placed.
 In the case of silicone implants, these are pre-filled and placed as a whole.
 The incision length for silicone implants may also be reduced if an implant funnel is used for insertion.
 Once the implants are in place, your incisions are closed and made ready for recovery.

 The most popular option to include with your breast augmentation is a breast lift.
-Sometimes called a breast lift with implants, this combination is a great option if you also have sagging caused by weight loss, aging, or breastfeeding.
-Breast augmentation is a regular part of a mommy makeover procedure in order to restore volume in the breasts through implants.
+Sometimes called a breast lift with implants, this combination is a great option if you also have sagging breasts caused by weight loss, aging, or breastfeeding.
+Breast augmentation and/or a breast lift are also a regular part of a mommy makeover procedure in order to restore volume and youthful appearance to the breasts.

 Can I breastfeed after breast augmentation?